 |1*||Recognised nationally in terms of originality, significance and rigour|

 |U/C Unclassified||Work not meeting published definition of research for the purposes of the REF or which falls below national standards|

-    - Plymouth University to receive increased funding for research 27 March 2015
+- University of Plymouth to receive increased funding for research 27 March 2015

-    - National recognition for Plymouth University medical research 29 January 2015
+- National recognition for the University of Plymouth medical research 29 January 2015

 - Plymouth recognised for world-leading clinical medicine research 18 December 2014

-    - From medicine to music - world-class research across the board at Plymouth University 18 December 2014
+- From medicine to music - world-class research across the board at the University of Plymouth 18 December 2014

 Understanding what these results mean, for HE institutions in terms of future research funding in the UK, is best demonstrated using rankings.

 Research Fortnight and Times Higher Education have applied their own sector analysis to produce rankings that have been used by universities:

 - REF 2014: Results and preliminary analysis - quality and power rankings